nickklos10/COP3503/README.md

 # COP3503 Java Class Repository

 Welcome to the COP3503 Java Class Repository!
-This repository is a comprehensive collection of Java files and resources used throughout the COP3503 course.
-Here, you'll find examples, homework assignments, project files, and additional resources that will assist you in mastering the concepts taught in the COP3503 class.
+This repository is a comprehensive collection of Java files and resources I wrote and I used throughout the COP3503 course.
+Here, you'll find examples, homework assignments, project files, and additional resources from the COP3503 class with professor Arup Guha at the University of Central Florida.

 ### About COP3503